SuperDARNCanada/borealis/docs/source/system_specifications.rst

 - 18x 24" SMA Male to Male RG-316 for PPS signals
 - 18x 24" SMA Male to Male RG-316 for 10MHz REF signals
 - GPS Antenna (SMA connector)
-- 17x Custom TXIO board
+- 17x Custom TXIO board (for transmitter interfacing)
-- 22x Mini-Circuits ZFL-500LN pre-amps
+- 22x Mini-Circuits ZFL-500LN pre-amps (20 and 2 spare)
-- 8x Bulkheads for INTF pre-amps
+- 8x coax cables and adapters for to/from INTF (interferometer) pre-amps
-- 8x Coax for INTF pre-amps
+- 32x coax cables for to/from main array filters and pre-amps inside transmitter
-- 20x SMA to N-type Male to Female cables
-- 4x Cables from INTF pre-amps   <-MORE DETAIL
-- 16x Cables from MAIN pre-amps    <-MORE DETAIL
 - 1x 15V power supply (INTF pre-amps)

 ================